kdails/SI507_finalproject/README.md

 - nps_parks.csv - the CSV that is included just for show and my own reference - if you want to cache your own, just delete this file after you've finished cloning this repository and run the tools file in your terminal!
 - db.py is where the SQLAlchemy is called.
 - models.py is a file that created a model for the app to use in querying data from the database.
 It took me a long time to figure out that SQLAlchemy and SQLAlchemy flask were so different in many ways, and especially in the way that SQLAlchemy Flask sets up models for it's databases, so that's why this file exists.
--TEMPLATES FOLDER includes all of the templates and html files that are the structure of the app interface. these include the following
+- TEMPLATES FOLDER includes all of the templates and html files that are the structure of the app interface. these include the following
   - _formhelpers.html which throws form error help if needed, this uses mainly JINJA to template and throw errors if needed.
   - all.html which is where the all route leads mentioned above.
 It uses JINJA to template the information for each park as well as call the CSS file.
   - allstates.html is where the all states route leads to and provides info and links to state information.and uses JINJA to template the information for each state as well as call the CSS file.
   - index.html is the greeting page of the app and uses JINJA call the CSS file.
   - results.html is where the table is created and uses JINJA to template the table as well as call the CSS file.
   - searchform.html is where all of the buttons are and can be navigated to.
 This page additionally offers a form drop view of the table column names for the Parks table.
-  -

 ---